trip5/esphome-docs/guides/beginners_guide_docker_desktop.rst

 ========================================================

 .. seo::
-    :description: Installing ESPHome On Docker Desktop (For Beginners)
+    :description: A step-by-step beginner's guide to installing and running ESPHome on Docker Desktop, with detailed instructions for Windows, Mac, and Linux users.
     :image: docker-mark-blue.svg

 This guide is for people who are not so tech-orientated but wish to get their feet wet with ESPHome.